-Last weekend saw several of my readers freaking out because of Dr. Kaayla Daniel’s new report, “Hook, Line and Stinker!
-The Truth About Fermented Cod Liver Oil.”
+When several of my readers were concerned because of Dr. Kaayla Daniel’s report, “Hook, Line and Stinker!
+The Truth About Fermented Cod Liver Oil,” I started researching into it.
 The report states that the popular Green Pastures’ fermented cod liver oil is not really fermented, is in fact rancid and putrid (chemically), is adulterated with vegetable oils, and does not contain the reported vitamins and minerals.
 It goes on to say that the original Dr. Weston A. Price wouldn’t have recommended it at all.

 I dismissed this as a bit ridiculous…at first.
 Surely if the product were not only not beneficial, but actively harmful, we’d know by now, right?
 People wouldn’t be experiencing health benefits from the product and the truth would have gotten exposed long ago.